If you are thinking about applying to Mary Hardin-Baylor, the application fee costs $35.

 These are the application deadlines for University of Mary Hardin-Baylor.

-It is moderately difficult to get into Mary Hardin-Baylor.
+Getting into Mary Hardin-Baylor is moderately difficult.
 Mary Hardin-Baylor evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.

 Schools that are moderately difficult to get into, like Mary Hardin-Baylor, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.